martinsumner/riak_kv/README.md

 ## Quick Start

 You should have [Erlang/OTP 26](http://erlang.org/download.html) to compile and run this version Riak KV.
-The easiest way to utilise Riak KV is by installing the full Riak application available on [Github](https://github.com/OpenRiak/riak).
+The [Riak application](https://github.com/OpenRiak/riak) is the parent application for Riak KV, providing a set of scripts to build, package, deploy and run a Riak KV store.

 ## Quick Docs